Meltdown

 Samantha Sing (puppeteer) grew up in Brooklyn.
 She currently works as a puppeteer at the Swedish Cottage Marionette Theater and travels the city performing with Wonderspark Puppets.
 Samantha has trained and worked with Sandglass Theater, Concrete Temple Theater, and Bread and Puppet Theater.
 Samantha has also created, directed, and performed in puppet slams around the city under her passion project, Han and Friends. @hannfriends

 Toby Armour (playwright) is a national award-winning playwright, including The Lewis Prize, Her plays have been presented in the U.S. from Florida to Alaska, including NYC, LA, Boston, Atlanta, Denver, Key West, and Valdez, as well as in London, Edinburgh, Ireland and Cairo.
 She has worked as stagehand, dancer, choreographer, and company director, in Mississippi as civil rights worker, and in Sri Lanka as human rights and election observer.
-Toby wishes to thank Joan Kane, her cast and crew, Crystal and Theater for the New City for this opportunity and for their courageous and wonderful work in our difficult times.Toby Armour (playwright) is a national award-winning playwright, including The Lewis Prize, Her plays have been presented in the U.S. from Florida to Alaska, including NYC, LA, Boston, Atlanta, Denver, Key West, and Valdez, as well as in London, Edinburgh, Ireland and Cairo.
-She has worked as stagehand, dancer, choreographer, and company director, in Mississippi as civil rights worker, and in Sri Lanka as human rights and election observer.
 Toby wishes to thank Joan Kane, her cast and crew, Crystal and Theater for the New City for this opportunity and for their courageous and wonderful work in our difficult times.

 Joan Kane† (director) is the founding Artistic Director of Ego Actus Theater Company.
 Off Broadway, she directed Sycorax at HERE, Play Nice! at 59e59 theaters, and I Know What Boys Want at Theatre Row.
 She directed Six Characters in Search of an Author in Oslo, Norway and Kafka’s Belinda in Prague.
 Joan was awarded Best Director in the United Solo Festival where she has directed six pieces.
 She was named to the Indie Theatre Hall of Fame by nytheatre.com.
 She has also directed plays and readings at the Lark, Ensemble Studio Theatre, Urban Stages, Workshop Theater, Nylon Fusion, Abingdon Theatre, Oberon Theatre, the Samuel French Short Play Festival, T. Schreiber Studio and many others.
 Joan is an alumni of the LaMama directing and playwriting symposiums in Umbria, Italy.
 She is a member of the Playwright/Director unit at Actor’s Studio, the League of Professional Theatre Women, the Dramatists Guild, and the Society of Stage Directors & Choreographers.

-Peter Dizzoza (music director) is an American music composer who also produces supplemental material as a writer, pianist, performer, photographer, and filmmaker.
+Peter Dizozza (music director) is an American music composer who also produces supplemental material as a writer, pianist, performer, photographer, and filmmaker.
 Since 2000 he has been the director of the WAH Theater at the Williamsburg Art & Historical Center.
 Since 1964 Dizozza has produced a steady output of primarily musical original material.
 To contain and administer his creative catalogue, he registered in 1996 a D/B/A and started a website under the name Cinema VII, reviving a collective founded in 1972.

 Evan Frank (set and projection designer) is thrilled to be returning to Theater for the New City after recently designing Aftershocks.
 He got his start in Chicago where he designed for Black Ensemble Theater, Strawdog Theatre Company, Bohemian Theatre Ensemble and Refuge Theatre Project where he was a company member.
 Recent work includes the Michigan Shakespeare Festival’s 2022 and 2023 seasons (Wilde Award for Macbeth in ‘23), Romeo and Juliet at the Oak Park Festival Theatre and Pride House with TOSOS where he is the resident scenic designer.
-Upcoming work includes Street Theaterwith TOSOS.
+Upcoming work includes Street Theater with TOSOS.
 MFA, CMU EFrankDesign.com

 Bruce A!
-Kraemer (producer and lighting designer) has done lighting design atssheer Soho Rep, the Edinburgh Festival Fringe, Ensemble Studio Theatre, 59e59 Theaters, the NYC Fringe, Theatre Row, the Snarks and many others.
+Kraemer (producer and lighting designer) has done lighting design at HERE, Soho Rep, the Edinburgh Festival Fringe, Ensemble Studio Theatre, 59e59 Theaters, the NYC Fringe, Theatre Row, the Snarks and many others.
 Bruce also does TV and event lighting, audio, technical direction, stage management, production intercom and RF coordination.
 He has done one or another of those for the Summer and Winter Olympics, the Paralympics, the World Cup, two Papal visits, three Superbowls, six Tony Awards, ten Christmas Tree Lightings at Rockefeller Center, on Broadway, off Broadway, off off Broadway, for dance, fashion shows, art installations and hundreds of corporate events.

 Joy Linscheid (sound designer) has been involved with productions at Theater for The New City since 1994.
 TNC provided her early training in a number of different disciplines.
 She learned sound design as she worked with the renowned sound designer, Paul Garrity, on several Street Theater productions.
 She eventually started to design for Street Theater and other productions on her own.
 Joy enjoys working at TNC and is very happy to be “back-at-it” after Covid!
 Joy thanks the entire TNC community for their ongoing support and commitment to emerging works and emerging artists.